 Charles R Mackintosh architectural drawing 2

-The second of a rare set of three (available separately and one now sold), original architectural drawings, of graduating sizes, by the Scottish architect-designer, Charles Rennie Mackintosh (1868-1928), for his client, Major Hugh Brown Collins.
+The second and largest of a rare set of three (available separately and one now sold), original architectural drawings, of graduating sizes, by the Scottish architect-designer, Charles Rennie Mackintosh (1868-1928), for his client, Major Hugh Brown Collins.

 The drawings relate to Auchenbothie Lodge, Kilmacolm; an executed design.